vbuterin/blog/posts/ens.md

 1. **Democratic legitimacy: come up with a compromise proposal that really is a sufficient compromise that it makes enough people happy**, and perhaps even makes some existing domain name holders (not just _potential_ domain name holders) _better off_ than they are today.

-	For example, we could implement demand-based annual fees with a fee cap of $640 per year for domains up to eight letters long, and $5 per year for longer domains, and let domain holders pay nothing if no one makes a bid.
+	For example, we could implement demand-based annual fees (eg. setting the annual fee to 0.5% of the highest bid) with a fee cap of $640 per year for domains up to eight letters long, and $5 per year for longer domains, and let domain holders pay nothing if no one makes a bid.
 Many average users would _save_ money under such a proposal.

 2. **Market legitimacy: avoid the need to get legitimacy to overturn people's expectations in the existing system by instead creating a new system** (or sub-system).